djbowen95/Weight-A-Minute/docs/ROADMAP.md

  - Workout Record: Seems simple, don't *think* I need any other properties.
  - Is the path I want for my API route: `create Workout Record` -> `create all exercise records` -> `save`, or do I want to store the current workout in session cookies?
 If so do I want a timeout?
 This is a lot more complicated.

+ THE INDEX SEEMS TO HAVE A PROBLEM WITH USER.
+THAT SEEMS TO BE INTERFERING WITH THE WRITING/READING DATA?
+View note in models!!

 PUBLIC:
  - need icons for exercise types
  CSS: